MaxwellEnemuo/popular-repos-search/README.md

 ### Description

-- The idea of this project is to implement a backend application for discovering popular repositories on GitHub.
+- The idea of this project is to implement a backend application for discovering popular repositories on GitHub using Node/TypeScript.

 ### Service Specification

 - A list of the most popular repositories, sorted by number of stars.
-- An option to be able to view the top 10, 50, 100 repositories should be available.
+- An option to view the top 10, 50, 100 repositories.
-- Given a date, the most popular repositories created from this date onwards should be returned.
+- Given a date, the most popular repositories created from this date onwards should is returned.
-- A filter for the programming language would be a great addition to have.
+- A filter for the programming language.

 ### Implementation Details